A Polynomial-time Algorithm to Solve the Airplane Refueling Problem: the Sequential Search Algorithm: Numerical illustration

-We show the efficient computability scheme by using example~1.
-We separately select the first $2m$, $3m$, $\cdots$, $15m$ airplanes to compose an instance, and calculate the index $m'$ by \Cref{alg:4}.
-Numerical results are displayed in \Cref{tab:6}.
+By running \Cref{alg:3}, we get $m = 16$.
+There are two types of growth rate of the computational complexity, one is in exponential way that is upper bounded by $2^{n-2}$, and the other is in polynomial way that is less than $\frac{m^2}{n}\binom{n}{m}$.
+To show the efficient computability scheme, we select the first $2m$, $10m$, $\cdots$, $60m$ airplanes to compose an ARP instance respectively, and calculate the index number $\widetilde{m}$ by \Cref{alg:4}.
+Numerical results are displayed in \Cref{tab:7}.

-A further explanation of \Cref{thm:5} is that given a relatively large set of airplanes, if we have found the index $m$, then for any $n$-airplane refueling instance drawn from the large set of airplanes, the computational complexity is less than $\frac{m^2}{n}C_n^m$.
-We randomly choose $500$ airplanes from the $1000$ airplanes in example~1, and find the index $m = 47$ (which is less than $63$).
-We also obtain the heuristic result of $m' = 29$ according to \Cref{alg:4}.
-The computational complexity comparison result is presented in \Cref{tab:7}.
+A further explanation of \Cref{thm:6} is that given a relatively large set of airplanes, if we have found the index $\bar{m}$, then for any $n$-airplane refueling instance drawn from the set of airplanes, the inflection point must be less than $2\bar{m}$, and the computational complexity is less than $\frac{\bar{m}^2}{n}\binom{n}{\bar{m}}$.
+For example, we choose $500$ airplanes from the $1000$ airplanes, and we get $m = 10$ (which is less than $\bar{m} = 16$).
+The computational complexity comparison results are presented in \Cref{tab:8}.